Mortgage Denial By Underwriter And How To Take Next Steps

 Most banks have higher lending guidelines when it comes to residential mortgages than the actual mortgage lending guidelines of FHA, VA, USDA, Fannie Mae, Freddie Mac.
 The higher lending requirements is called lender overlays.
-It is not against the law for a mortgage lender to require higher credit scores, lower debt to income ratios, and collections/charged off accounts to be paid off even though federal mortgage guidelines does not require it.
+It is not against the law for a mortgage lender to require higher credit scores, lower debt to income ratios, and collections/charged off accounts to be paid off.
+This holds true even though federal mortgage guidelines does not require it.

-- FHA Guidelines only require 580 credit scores for 3.5% down payment home purchases.
+- HUD Guidelines only require 580 credit scores for 3.5% down payment home purchases

-- Most banks will not even process a mortgage application for mortgage loan borrowers who have open collection accounts or any other derogatory credit items.
+- Most banks will not even process a mortgage application on borrowers who have open collection accounts or any other derogatory credit items

-- Banks and most lenders do not have the personnel nor resources to help mortgage loan borrowers with bad credit improve the borrower’s credit score.
+- Banks and most lenders do not have the personnel nor resources to help borrowers with bad credit improve the borrower’s credit score

-- Members of The Gustan Cho Team will help every home buyer who needs help and work with them until they qualify.
+- Members of The Gustan Cho Team at Loan Cabin Inc. will help every home buyer who needs help and work with them until they qualify

 Options After Mortgage Denial